 The shape and form of these gatherings is constantly shifting in size, aim and scope.
 For example, the direct action group Sisters Uncut started in 2014 but has quickly grown, inspiring a new generation of campaigners with protests such as their red carpet lie-in at the premiere of Suffragette.

 In stark contrast Neston Ladies’ Day is still very much rooted in the nineteenth century.
 Founded in 1814, the event is impressively long-running – however it’s still a requirement that the associated society’s secretary is a man and members have to be married to receive benefits for their children.

-Despite their differences these events have some things in common: the shared ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a sisterly collectivity that is infectious.
-More than ever women can parade their aims, minds and bodies in any way they choose.
+Despite their differences – and pros and cons – these groups have some things in common: the ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a collectivity that is infectious.
+More than ever, women, trans, non-binary and intersex people can parade their aims, minds and bodies in any way they choose.